 Construct an integer array whose first elements is x, and which proceeds upwards with a stride of y until reaching z (exclusive).
 The . . y part can be elided in which case a stride of 1 is used.
-An empty array is returned in cases where z would never be reached or x and y are the same value.
+A run-time error occurs if z is lesser than x or y, or if x and y are the same value.